-How does he experience, will, lived-experience, know and behave?
+How does he/she experience, will, lived experience, know and behave?

-How does he actualize the modes of learning (sensing, attending, perceiving, thinking, fantasizing, remembering)?
-How does he actualize his modes of becoming, i.e., how does he explore, emancipate, distantiate, differentiate and objectify?
+How does he/she actualize the modes of learning (sensing, attending, perceiving, thinking, fantasizing, remembering)?
+How does he/she actualize his/her modes of becoming, i.e., how does he/she explore, emancipate, distantiate, differentiate and objectify?